 The question is simple: what are the world’s best cities for renters?
-Coming up with an answer is where things get somewhat more complicated—what sets a good city apart from the rest, after all?
+Coming up with an answer is where things get somewhat more complicated — what sets a good city apart from the rest, after all?
 Something most of us can agree upon is that a great city must present a good deal of opportunities to its population.
-It also certainly doesn’t hurt if you can afford living there.
+It also certainly doesn’t hurt if you can afford to live there.

 We already looked at the rents in the top global financial centers recently and analyzed cities around the Globe as well as our own San Francisco and Washington, DC, to name a few.
-But this time we wanted to show you the world in a wider angle—not restricted to cities with outstanding activity in the financial sector, and bringing into the equation the affordability of local housing prices too.
+But this time we wanted to show you the world from a wider angle — not restricted to cities with outstanding activity in the financial sector, and bring into the equation the affordability of local housing prices too.

 In its latest Cities of Opportunity report, global professional services firm PwC has set up what is basically the shortlist of the world’s best cities to work and live in.
-Their top-30 ranking is the result of an in-depth analysis of the most prosperous global business, finance and culture capitals, which looks at 10 different indicators—including but not limited to infrastructure, intellectual capital, sustainability and ease of doing business—, all of them essential for a great environment.
-With the list in our hands, our job was to find out how much money do people earn in these cities and whether these salaries are enough to afford a rental apartment.
+Their top 30 ranking is the result of an in-depth analysis of the most prosperous global business, finance and culture capitals, which looks at 10 different indicators—including but not limited to infrastructure, intellectual capital, sustainability and ease of doing business—, all of them essential for a great environment.
+With the list in our hands, our job was to find out how much money people earn in these cities and whether these salaries are enough to afford a rental apartment.

-First, let’s see what PwC considers to be world’s best Cities of Opportunity:
+First, let’s see what PwC considers to be the world’s best Cities of Opportunity: